Have you struggled most of your life to communicate clearly with the people around you?

 They will also ask you or your primary caregiver about what your speech & language goals are.

-After that, they will work with you to provide some exercises you can do at home, as well as a plan designed to work away at addressing your concerns.
+After that, they will work with you to provide some exercises you can do at home, as well as a plan designed to work at addressing your concerns.

 The number of sessions you’ll need varies widely depending on the type and severity of your speech issue, as well as any underlying medical conditions, your age, and how well you stick to the treatment plan.